Yacht-sh/Yacht/README.md

 Yacht is a container management UI with a focus on templates and 1-click deployments.

+**I'm currently rewriting the backend in Typescript as an attempt to have a language that more people would contribute to.
+You can follow development of that [here](https://github.com/SelfhostedPro/yacht-api).**

 _If the built in update button isn't working for you try the following command:_

 ```